 “Five thousand American women enter it every day.
 No, it’s not a day spa.
 Nor is it an outpatient clinic for plastic surgery.
 And it’s certainly not optional —although many options exist for dealing with it.
 It’s menopause —often referred to as The Big M. Over the generations it’s been called The Change of Life —for more reasons than one.

 If you’re a husband reading what Ronna wrote, it can be a real slap of reality.
 One year, one month, one week, one day seems too long to go through this, and yet, many of you know, this is just the beginning of a long season… a very long, long season of difficulties, for your wife and for you!

 Sometimes we wish that every marriage could come with a manual on “what to do if…” but unfortunately it doesn’t.

-However, we live in a day and age where we aren’t left entirely alone as far as not having any information available to help us!
+However, we live in a time where we aren’t left entirely alone as far as not having any information available to help us!
 We are blessed to live in a world where some people have lived through a few things and have learned through a few things, and are willing to pass on to others (such as ourselves) what they have learned.

 And that applies to the subject of Menopause.
 How do you survive this transition of life and help your wife the best way you can?
 There’s no “one-size-fits-all” answer to that, but author Lois Mowday Rabey wrote an article that might help you in some way with that dilemma.

 Below you will find a link to the helpful web site of Family Life Today where they have posted this article for your reading pleasure … or maybe we should say for your “survival.”

 As you read through this linked article ask God to show you what information you can apply to your marriage that will best help you and your wife: